 Perth as a city has one of the driest climates in the world.

-In this guide, we’ve provide a case study of Perth’s water scarcity problems, and what they have done to address them.
+In this guide, we’ve put together a case study of Perth’s water scarcity problems, and what they have done to address them.

 Other dry countries and cities in the world might be able to learn something about how to address their own water scarcity issues.

 Summary – Perth Water Scarcity Problems & Solutions